 formalize their alignments to AgroLD data.

-therefore, we will especially focus on producing alignments between LovInra
+especially focus on producing alignments between LovInra

 ontologies.
 Ontologies will be mapped to GACS to implement a larger